 \section{Introduction}

-Modern scientific workflows process massive data from diverse instruments and sensors across geographically distributed, heterogeneous compute and storage systems, from leadership-class supercomputers to edge devices, all linked by high-performance networks.
-This heterogeneity and distribution create resilience challenges across the stack: from applications and workload management systems to filesystems, storage, networks, and hardware.
+Modern scientific workflows process massive amounts of data from diverse instruments and sensors across geographically distributed, heterogeneous compute and storage systems, from leadership-class supercomputers to edge systems, all connected by high-performance networks.
+This heterogeneity creates resilience challenges across the stack, spanning applications, workload management, filesystems, storage, networks, and hardware.

-While the complexity of the applications and of the execution environment has grown significantly over time, workload management has remained centralized.
-Most workflow management systems (WMSs)~\cite{deelman2020jocs, galaxy2022galaxy} are vertically integrated and centralized, offering user-facing submission and orchestration functions but introducing single points of failure and scalability bottlenecks.
-Centralized schedulers and resource managers like SLURM~\cite{slurm}, PBS~\cite{pbs}, and HTCondor~\cite{condor} inherit similar vulnerabilities, where failures of the controller can halt workloads and degrade performance at scale.
+While the complexity of the applications and their execution environment has grown, workload management has remained largely centralized.
+Most workflow management systems (WMSs)~\cite{deelman2020jocs, galaxy2022galaxy, nextflow} are vertically integrated and centralized, providing submission and orchestration functions but introducing scalability bottlenecks and single points of failure.
+Centralized schedulers and resource managers such as SLURM~\cite{slurm}, PBS~\cite{pbs}, and HTCondor~\cite{condor} share similar vulnerabilities, where controller failures can halt workloads and degrade performance at scale.

-Resilience strategies for scientific workloads typically require expert effort to characterize failures and design mechanisms, are often static, and rely on SLA management~\cite{central_aminvahdat, 7523331}.
-Prior work on fault-tolerant workflows has largely focused on specific components—such as failure detectors, cross-facility MPI, or logging-based architectures~\cite{FT-GRID3, FT-GRID1, FT-GRID4} that assume a reliable central manager.
-Current, centralized solutions do not scale to the sizes of scientific infrastructures.
-With thousands of sensors and hundreds of computing and storage resources, they have trouble managing workloads under transient and hard cyberinfrastructure failures.
+Resilience strategies for scientific workloads often require expert-designed, static mechanisms and rely on SLA management~\cite{central_aminvahdat, 7523331}.
+Prior fault-tolerant workflow approaches have focused on specific components—such as failure detectors, cross-facility MPI, or logging-based architectures~\cite{FT-GRID3, FT-GRID1, FT-GRID4}—while assuming a reliable central manager.
+These centralized approaches do not scale to modern scientific infrastructures with thousands of sensors and hundreds of distributed compute and storage resources, especially under transient or hard cyberinfrastructure failures.

-The above challenges necessitate a {\em radically different}, fully decentralized approach to scalable and resilient scientific workload management.
-Our solution is to leverage the concepts of multi-agent systems (MAS) and adapt them to the workload management problem.
+These challenges motivate a {\em radically different, fully decentralized approach} to scalable and resilient scientific workload management.
+Our solution leverages multi-agent systems (MAS) and adapts them to the workload management problem.

-Our prior work, SWARM~\cite{anon2025mywork}, focused on a key subproblem in that vision: the {\em distributed job selection problem}, where globally distributed, heterogeneous resource agents must autonomously choose workloads from a dynamic distributed global workload/job pool—without any central orchestration.